johanneskropf/node-red-contrib-voice2json/README.md

 # node-red-contrib-voice2json
-Node-RED nodes for local speech and intent recognition via voice2json
+Node-RED nodes for local speech and intent recognition via voice2json.

+Thanks to [Johannes Kropf](https://github.com/johanneskropf), my partner in crime for this node!
+He has provided the idea of integrating Voice2Json in Node-RED.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):